-The critical pin is the high-frequency input pin that should have a short trace.
-In general, try to keep the ground and power planes 20 mils or more farther away from vias to supply pins to ensure that no spur energy can couple to them.
+The critical pin is the high frequency input pin that should be short.
+In general, try to keep the ground and power planes 20 mils or further from vias to supply pins to ensure that no spur energy can couple to them.